Tamim-uddin/review-website/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://optimistic-montalcini-fbcccf.netlify.app/).

-## Available Scripts
+## REVIEW-WEBSITE

-In the project directory, you can run:
+In thIS project directory

+• I try explore about language instiute
+• About theire courses
+• And how they teach students

 ### `npm start`